The University of Winchester

 - Please refer to the university website for details of accommodation.

 |Self-Catered||from £3,192 to £8,943 per year|

 - Student Population: 6,500

-- Winchester is just 1 hour from London Waterloo by train (at peak times, direct trains run every 20 minutes), and it's around 1 hour by train to Portsmouth and Poole.
-The station is also well-served by trains running to and from Southampton, Basingstoke, Bournemouth, Weymouth, Reading, Brighton and the north of England.
+- Winchester is just over an hour from London Waterloo by direct train, with services every 20 minutes at peak times.
+The station is well-served by trains connecting to Southampton, Basingstoke, Bournemouth, Weymouth, Brighton, the New Forest and the north of England.